SMOCULETZ/evohome/README.md

 evohome:
   username: !secret evohome_username
   password: !secret evohome_password
-  scan_interval: 300  # this is the recommended minimum
+# scan_interval: 300  # this is the recommended minimum
 ```

+Note that `scan_interval` is currently hard-coded to 60 secs.
+This is OK (see below).

 ## Improvements over the existing Honeywell component